wees-s/fractol_42/README.md

-# pipex
+# fract-ol

-A program that mimics the behavior of shell pipes, redirecting output between commands as part of the 42 School curriculum.
+An interactive fractal renderer using the MLX42 graphics library, visualizing Mandelbrot and Julia sets in real-time as part of the 42 School curriculum.

 ## Table of Contents